 What motivates you may be of no interest to someone else and vice versa, so it’s crucial that you listen to your own mind and body and focus on things that will help you and make you happy.
 We all have good and bad days so if you find yourself having a bad day, then try to think of every day as a fresh start with a new blank canvas to start from and a new opportunity to find what works for you.

-What is keeping you motivated during the lockdown?
+What is keeping you motivated at the moment?
 Do you have any additional tips that you’d like to share with others?
 We’d love to hear from you at [email protected] or leave a comment below.